Losant/losant-docs/docs/workflows/logic/conditional.md

 ## Expression Details

-While the conditional expression supports a wide array of operators, it is not Javascript or even a full language on its own.
+While the conditional expression supports a wide array of operators, it is not JavaScript or even a full language on its own.
 Expressions do support parentheses, standard operator precedence, a specific set of operators, a specific set of keywords, and a specific set of functions, as detailed below.

 Expressions support the following operators: